-You have installed Acronis Storage and registered it in Acronis Data Cloud.
+You have installed Acronis Software-Defined Infrastructure (Acronis Storage) and registered it in Acronis Data Cloud.

 You try to register Backup Agent in Acronis Backup Cloud, but registration fails with: